 Expect to pay more for the heart rate monitor and music headphone bundle version, but the features of this phone exceed the norms for this price class.

 8. FitBit Flex 2

 Jewelry options for those who don’t like watches

 Waterproof for swimming laps

-Wristband has good fit, can be worn loose or snug
+Wristband has a good fit, can be worn loose or snug

 Minimalistic yet informative